 You may find out more information and register for the exam by contacting Pearson at 1-800-622-3231 or the Official Pharmacy College Admissions Test web site.

 For most students, the PCAT should be taken after the first year in college.
 Before taking the exam, the student should complete Intro. to Biological Science I and II (with Labs), Fundamentals of Chemistry I and II (with Labs), and Calculus I. The student does not need to complete Organic before taking the exam, but should at least be enrolled in Organic I.

-Bear in mind that PCAT scores more than three years old (taken prior to January 2016) will not be considered when making admissions decisions.
+Bear in mind that PCAT scores more than three years old (older than 1/07/2016) will not be considered when making admissions decisions.